outworkers/phantom/README.md

 Batches are immutable and adding a new record will result in a new Batch, just like most things Scala, so be careful to chain the calls.

-com.websudos.phantom also supports COUNTER batch updates and UNLOGGED batch updates.
+phantom also supports COUNTER batch updates and UNLOGGED batch updates.

 <a id="logged-batch-statements">LOGGED batch statements</a>